killjoy64/Space-Journey/core/packages.md

 Input listeners used variously throughout the game.

-# Package edu.gvsu.cis.spacejourney.entity
+# Package edu.gvsu.cis.spacejourney.component

-The top-level entity framework.
+The component-based entity framework used by Ashley.

-# Package edu.gvsu.cis.spacejourney.entity.projectile

-All projectiles coming from players and enemies.

-# Package edu.gvsu.cis.spacejourney.entity.movement

-Everything that has to do with entity movement and AI paths.

-# Package edu.gvsu.cis.spacejourney.entity.enemy

-Sub-classes of the Entity package to create multiple enemies.

-# Package edu.gvsu.cis.spacejourney.entity.collectible
+# Package edu.gvsu.cis.spacejourney.system

-All collectibles that extend the entity/animated entity framework.
+The systems responsible for managing rendering, collision, and player controllers.